Nowra

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Nowra is below the national average.
-The median assessed income is $46,946 and the average income stands at $57,818.
-In contrast, Rest of NSW has a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates for Nowra would be approximately $51,922 (median) and $63,947 (average) as of March 2025.
-Census 2021 income data indicates that household, family and personal incomes in Nowra all fall between the 20th and 21st percentiles nationally.
-Income distribution shows that the predominant cohort spans 30.2% of locals (7,283 people) with incomes ranging from $1,500 to $2,999, reflecting patterns seen in the broader area where 29.9% similarly occupy this range.
-Housing affordability pressures are severe, with only 80.7% of income remaining after housing costs, ranking at the 18th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Nowra's median income is $46,946 and the average income is $57,818.
+This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
+Based on a 12.61% growth in Wage Price Index since financial year 2022, estimated incomes for Nowra as of September 2025 would be approximately $52,866 (median) and $65,109 (average).
+According to Census 2021 income data, household, family, and personal incomes in Nowra all fall between the 20th and 21st percentiles nationally.
+The predominant income cohort in Nowra spans 30.2% of locals (7,338 people) with incomes ranging from $1,500 to $2,999.
+Housing affordability pressures are severe in Nowra, with only 80.7% of income remaining after housing costs, ranking at the 18th percentile nationally.

 Frequently Asked Questions - Income